energyandcleanair/india_map/README.md

 poetry install --only main,dev
 ```

+We suggest that you also read the "Architecture" and "Implementation" of this
+document, too.

 ### Dependencies

 We use different poetry groups to manage the dependencies: `main` (default), `dev`, `experiment`,